minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

 Procedure
 ~~~~~~~~~

-This procedure upgrades the MinIO Operator from any 4.2.3 or later release to |operator-version-stable|.
+This procedure upgrades the MinIO Operator from release 4.2.3 through release 4.5.7 to release 4.5.8.

 1. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.